5 Sharing Teaching Practice

 5.2.1 Why LinkedIn for OER?

 When you share an OER on LinkedIn, you can explain the context that repository metadata cannot capture.
 Why you created it, how you use it, what you would do differently.
-You can invite feedback and engagement.
-You can reach people who would never have searched for your resource but might find it useful.
+You can invite feedback and you can reach people who would never have searched for your resource but might find it useful.

 5.2.2 Licensing your resources